AlexThePolygonal/cpp-stateful-templates/README.md

 };
 ```

 Combining these elements, we can construct `Assign` as well.
-First, we find the top `N` such that `flag(Flag<T, N>)` exists, then we instantiate a new `Writer`, injecting a new `flag` instance into the global namespace with its return type being
+First, we find the top `N` such that `flag(Flag<T, N>)` exists, then we instantiate a new `Writer`, injecting a new `flag` instance into the global namespace.
+The return type of this new flag will be the "value" assigned to `T`.

-On GCC, this procedure triggers a warning, because GCC believes that if a template class has a non-template friend functions, the programmer probably made an error.
+On GCC, this procedure triggers a warning, because GCC believes that if a class template has a non-template friend functions, the programmer probably made an error.
 We silence it with -Wno-non-template-friend compiler option.

 ## Conclusion